clsergent/LiveboxInfo/README.md

 ## License
 This repository and its content are licensed under the EUPL-1.2-or-later.
+Orange and Livebox are Orange trademarks.
+I am not affiliated with Orange in any way.

 ## Credits
 Requests scheme is based on work published on [forum-orange.com](https://www.forum-orange.com/viewtopic.php?pid=758919) by *shdf*.

-Orange and Livebox are Orange trademarks.